Some time ago, I was speaking with a dying woman. What remained of her life was measured in weeks.

 “Get up, pick up your pallet [or mat] and walk.”

 The healing is Jesus’ gift of life to the cripple.
-Not only is the man no longer crippled, he is able to pick up his sleeping mat and walk immediately – something he hasn’t been able to do for 38 years.
+Not only is the man no longer crippled, but he is also able to pick up his sleeping mat and walk immediately—something he had not been able to do for 38 years.